 Rowland Whyte (writing in early 1598 to Sir Robert Sidney) says that the Earl of Southampton, Sir Walter Ralegh, and another gentleman were playing primero – similar to poker – in the Presence Chamber, a large reception room for people admitted to the Queen’s public presence.

 Was an interrupted card game the only reason for the spat?
-Had Willoughby told Elizabeth Vernon about it, or made some other remark that annoyed her?
+Or was it something to do with what Willoughby had told Elizabeth Vernon?
+Was Mrs. Prannel mentioned?

 Next, Whyte reports that it was secretly said that she and the Earl were to be married.
-Had they contracted to wed on his return?
+Had they contracted to wed on his return from France?